LorchZachery/Capstone_Hololens/AI/README.md

 Once you have a good understanding of what this is doing, your efforts would be best be suited finding some way to train an AI on IED data, or finding one that is already made (very difficult, we looked early on in the semester and couldn't find anything, although our search was somewhat limited).
 The most difficult part of this would be finding data that is good enough to train on, as well as having enough of that data.

+After you have done this, finding a way to extract the yaw from an image or to be able to calculate it would be invaluable.
+The yaw calculation is done in gps_coord.py, line 65.
+The commented out ```img.dls_pose()``` was done with micasense code, so it would be beneficial to look for specific code related to what camera you end up using.

 # CapstoneAI_OLD